Skip to main content

 The “protected grounds“, or the group characteristics that are protected from discrimination in employment vary depending on the applicable legislation.
 See also bona fide occupational requirements (BFOR).

-Whether you are an employer or a worker, we would be pleased to assist you in this area.
+We would be pleased to assist you in this area.

 Workers’ Compensation